amabdulr/CNWG/10-Core_Writing_Structures_ver_2_0.md

    - A stem sentence should introduce the list, table, or visual, providing context and helping the user understand what follows.
 However, do not use directional words such as follows, following, or below.
 2. **Use Proper Punctuation**:
    - The punctuation of a stem sentence depends on its structure and what it introduces.
 It may end with a period, colon, or no punctuation, following English grammar rules.
-   - **Examples for Clarification (Do Not Analyze):**: "Table 1 displays the supported software versions."
+   - **Examples for Clarification (Do Not Review or Include in Output):**: "Table 1 displays the supported software versions."
 3. **Avoid Positional References**:
    - Avoid using terms like "below" or "as follows" or "following" which can become confusing if the content layout changes.
-   - **Examples for Clarification (Do Not Analyze):**: Instead of "The table below shows...", use "Table 2 shows the annual sales data."
+   - **Examples for Clarification (Do Not Review or Include in Output):**: Instead of "The table below shows...", use "Table 2 shows the annual sales data."
 4. **Complete Sentences**:
    - Stem sentences should be complete sentences to ensure clarity, especially if they appear alone without immediate context.
-   - **Examples for Clarification (Do Not Analyze):**: "Figure 4 illustrates the workflow of the new system."
+   - **Examples for Clarification (Do Not Review or Include in Output):**: "Figure 4 illustrates the workflow of the new system."
 5. **Parallel Construction**:
    - When introducing lists, ensure that the stem sentence and list items form a complete, parallel construction.
-   - **Examples for Clarification (Do Not Analyze):**: "A good diet includes fruits, vegetables, and whole grains."
+   - **Examples for Clarification (Do Not Review or Include in Output):**: "A good diet includes fruits, vegetables, and whole grains."
 6. Examples of Stem Sentences
       **For Lists**:
       - "Consider these factors when choosing a location: proximity to transportation, availability of amenities, and safety of the neighborhood."